Thomas v Sorrell: Chief Justice advising jury on their decision and award

 So to license a man to eat my meat, or to fire the wood in my chimney to warm him by, as to the actions of eating, fireing my wood and warming him, they are licences; but it is consequent necessarily to those actions that my property be destroyed in the meat eaten, and in the wood burnt, so as in some cases by consequent and not directly, and as its effect, a dispensation or licence may destroy and alter property.’

 Therefore, the conception of the statute was upheld, as was its proviso in favour of the Vintners.
 It was not illegitimately interfering with settled property rights nor discriminating unfairly against the general public, considering earlier statutes, nor putting the Vintners at an unfair advantage as Parliament had ordained such a licensing system.

 The special alternate verdicts put to the jury were:

 A) Si pro quer. quoad 50l. pro quer.
 (If for the claimant, £50 for the claimant).
 As stated above this was the verdict.
-The Taxation Act of 1660 did contain a free liberty, a dispensation for the Vintners to sell without having to pay the usual penalty for no express specific licence to sell on a particular premises.
-The £50 arose from the defeat of the dispensatory (royal) letters patent of 2 February the 9th Year of James I (1612) to the Vintners, incapable of modifying the taxation provisions of 7 E. 6, c.
-5. (the Wines Act 1553) as purportedly made by James I against a law (the 1553 statute) which was for the public good.
+The Taxation Act 1660 did contain a free liberty, a dispensation for the Vintners to sell without having to pay the usual penalty for no express specific licence to sell on a particular premises.
+The £50 arose from the defeat of the dispensatory (royal) letters patent of 2 February the 9th Year of James I (1612) to the Vintners, incapable of modifying the taxation provisions of the Wines Act 1553 (7 Edw.
+6. c.
+5) as purportedly made by James I against a law (the 1553 statute) which was for the public good.

 So as now it is only insisted on, that the patent of 9 Jac. was void in its creation, for two reasons.